-THE US Youth Soccer ODP Philosophy...To identify players of the highest caliber on a continuing and consistent basis, which will lead to increased success for the U.S. National Teams in the international arena.
+The US Youth Soccer ODP Philosophy is to identify players of the highest caliber on a continuing and consistent basis, which will lead to increased success for the U.S. National Teams in the international arena.

 The US Youth Soccer Olympic Development Program (ODP) was formed in 1977 to identify a pool of players in each age group from which a National Team will be selected for international competition; to provide high-level training to benefit and enhance the development of players at all levels; and, through the use of carefully selected and licensed coaches, develop a mechanism for the exchange of ideas and curriculum to improve all levels of coaching.

 VT/US Youth Soccer ODP is a national identification and development program designed to select youth soccer players throughout the country to represent their state association, Region, and the United States in soccer competition.
 ODP teams are formed at the state and regional levels, made up of the best players in various age groups.
 At the state association level, pools of players are identified in each eligible age group and brought together to develop their skills through training and competition.
 From the state pools, players are identified for regional and training pools and/or teams.
 Vermont ODP is one of 13 states participating within the US Youth Soccer East Region.
 The remaining participating states include: Connecticut, Delaware, Eastern New York, Eastern Pennsylvania, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York West, Pennsylvania West, Rhode Island, Virginia, and West Virginia.

 - To identify a pool of players in each age group from which a United States National team will be selected for international competition.